 This book is a work in progress.
 Posts on this blog are to enable readers to examine the manuscript and make commentary.
 These blog posts are NOT the final version!

-There is no doubt that this book will not provide definitive, final answers on this atonement topic.
+There is no doubt that this book will not provide definitive, final answers on this atonement topic, as that would be asking too much.
 But until the existing erroneous translation distortions related to this topic are removed, we will not be able to grasp the original Hebraic thought that is the true biblical atonement understanding.
 It is this Hebraic view that is this author’s intent to uncover.
 No doubt this work will fall short, but maybe it will provide the impetus for a greater scholar to stand on this author’s shoulders and do better.

 Before attempting to unravel this seemingly complex topic, it would be wise to review how and why it became so complex to begin with.
 The topic of atonement is not simple due to the multitude of concepts that have been added to it.
-At its core, the idea is simple – atonement is about reconciliation between God and each believer, about a person receiving forgiveness so a relationship can be restored.
+At its core the idea is simple – atonement is about reconciliation between a person and God, about a person receiving forgiveness so a relationship can be restored.
 That is the fundamental idea before other elements get added.

-Once theologians like Augustine, Martin Luther, and John Calvin got involved and wanted the Bible to fit within a framework of a deterministic God and the total depravity of man, then things got complicated.
+Once theologians like Augustine, Martin Luther, John Calvin, and multiple others, got involved and wanted the Bible to fit within a framework of a deterministic God (think, predestination) and the total depravity of man (think, uncontrollable sin nature), then things got complicated.
 Simple words and simple concepts were no longer enough to make their theology work.
 Additional theological terminology and expanded concepts had to be added.